authelia/authelia/docs/content/configuration/miscellaneous/privacy-policy.md

 ---
 title: "Privacy Policy"
 description: "Privacy Policy Configuration."
-lead: "This describes a section of the configuration for enabling a Privacy Policy link display."
+summary: "This describes a section of the configuration for enabling a Privacy Policy link display."
 date: 2023-01-22T19:58:07+11:00
 draft: false
 images: []